awsdocs/aws-elemental-mediastore-user-guide/doc_source/policies-examples.md

 # Example Container Policies<a name="policies-examples"></a>

-The following examples show container policies constructed for different user groups\.
+The following examples show container policies that are constructed for different user groups\.

 **Topics**
 + [Example Container Policy: Default](policies-examples-default.md)